-Scientists find new molecule to target in pancreatic cancer treatmentJanuary 3rd, 2013 in Cancer /
+Scientists find new molecule to target in pancreatic cancer treatmentJanuary 3, 2013 in Medicine & Health / Cancer

 Researchers at Mayo Clinic in Florida have identified a new target to improve treatment of pancreatic ductal adenocarcinoma cancer, which accounts for more than 95 percent of pancreatic cancer cases.
 This fast-growing, often lethal cancer is resistant to conventional chemotherapy.
 The findings are published in the Jan.
 3 online issue of PLOS ONE.